blasyaselli/styleguide/README.md

 ```

 ### !important Read this!!
-* Limit !importnat - Important!’s should only be used to override vendor classes that already have important! or to override vendor plugins that have inline CSS.
+* Limit the use of `!importnat` - They should only be used to override vendor classes that already have important! or to override vendor plugins that have inline CSS.
 Or if Blas says you can.

 ### Box model